Rip and roar so you can soar

 It’s worth noting that while some data is collected directly by Verizon through their own services such as Verizon Wireless or Fios Internet, they may also obtain information from third-party sources for targeted advertising purposes with user consent.

-In conclusion, understanding how Verizon handles internet browsing histories can help alleviate any worries you may have about potential invasion of privacy by the account holder.
+In conclusion, understanding how Verizon handles internet browsing histories can guide you to alleviate any worries you may have about potential invasion of privacy by the account holder.
+It is also important to stay informed about possible future changes in Verizon’s data policies or technology, as advancements could impact how your information is managed and protected.
 Rest assured that while there are mechanisms in place for accessing user data when necessary, regular monitoring and viewing of individual browsing activities by account holders is unlikely.

 Jeremy Edwards